In my hand I hold a dollar bill

 1. May Not The Mankind Suffer 2.
 The Planet Is Dead 3.
 Terminal Brain 4.
 Children Of The Cemetery 5.
 Jason Lives 6.
 Warriors Of Disgrace 7.
 The Dead Walk 8.
 Children Sacrifice 9.
 Mr. Jesus Christ

 A long-timer in the Brazilian thrash metal scene, Chakal gave a grim initial impression with their first album Abominable Anno Domini.
 The band's sound would be quite rough even without Vladimir Korg's gruff vocals that ultimately complete the effect.
-The music might have used some more variety, though, as most of these songs are not overly distinctive.
+The music could have used some more variety, as most of these songs are not too distinctive.
 Almost every track is played in the same headbanging manner, and most of the underlying details tend to get buried in the raw and fairly one-dimensional presentation.
 However, props must be given to the band for their uncompromised output, especially considering Korg's unforgettable vocal efforts.
-While Abominable Anno Domini is not vastly different from the average output of other equally equipped Brazilian thrash metal bands of the time, Chakal's unpolished style eventually pays off to some extent.
+While Abominable Anno Domini is not vastly different from the average delivery of other equally equipped Brazilian thrash metal bands of the time, Chakal's unpolished style eventually pays off to some extent.

 CHAKAL - The Man Is His Own Jackal